astriaorg/astria-cli-go/README.md

 Requires go version 1.17 or newer.

-You will also need to update your `gopls` settings for build tags to allow for correct parsing of the build tags in the code.
+You may also need to update your `gopls` settings in your editor for build tags to allow for correct parsing of the build tags in the code.
 This will depend on your IDE, but for VS Code you can open your settings and add: